baibao577/ai-assist-2/docs/TESTING_CHAT.md

 - "Good morning!
 Can you explain how goal tracking works and show me my current goals?"
   - Triggers: SMALLTALK + META + TRACK_PROGRESS
   - Expected: Greeting → System explanation → Goal display

+---

+"Hi there!
+I want to track my goal of reading 20 books this year.
+Can you help me understand how the tracking works?" - Should NOT create a goal, just explain

+"I want to set a goal to read 12 books this year" - Should create a goal "Hello!
+How's my progress looking?" - Should trigger multi-intent orchestration efficiently

+I have a trouble with sleep lately, any recommendation.
+Should i set a goal on it to improve myself?